Mass protests disrupt German motor show | DW | 14.09.2019

-Tens of thousands of protesters have demonstrated at the IAA car show in Frankfurt.
+The IAA motor show in Frankfurt was disrupted by crowds of climate protesters.
 They demanded an overhaul of transport policy with environmental concerns at the forefront.

 Tens of thousands of climate demonstrators turned up to protest at Germany's biggest car show in Frankfurt on Saturday, using the event as a platform to demand the car industry address its role in damaging the environment.